VPN for Lawyers

 The Various Threats Law Firms and Lawyers Are Vulnerable To

-With that out of the way, let’s take a look at a few ways firms in the legal industry can be hit by attackers:
+With that out of the way, let’s take a look at a few ways attackers can hit firms in the legal industry:

 • Malicious Social Links: Since a vast majority of people are now aware about the importance of avoiding viruses via email, cybercriminals have moved their nefarious activities to popular social media sites like Facebook and Twitter.